-Sources of error in cryptography
+Sources of error in cryptography 80 Practical suggestions for eliminating or avoiding errors 81

 80. Sources of error in cryptography.- Errors, mutilations and garbles are some of the names applied to the inaccuracies that occur in the execution of all the operations involved in or connected with cryptographic communication.
 They are so common and so troublesome that commanders who, for the most part, are already prone to regard cryptographic processes as hopelessly slow and cumbersome, often become much prejudiced against their employment in active operations.
 It is therefore one of the essential parts of the training of personnel assigned to cryptographic work that they receive instruction in the correction of errors.
-Training and experience will greatly reduce the time necessary to correct the most common types a.
+Training and experience will greatly reduce the time necessary to correct the most common types of errors, which may be traced to the following sources:

+a.
 Those made in cryptographing and decryptographing, including the simple process of copying by hand or by typewriter.